choonghyunryu/dlookr/README.md

 The following example returns a list where the level’s relative percentage is 0.01% or less.
-Note that the value of the `top` argument is set to a large value, such as 500.
-If the default value of 10 were used, values below 0.01% would not be included in the list:
+Note that the value of the `top` argument is set to a large value such as 500.
+If the default value of 10 was used, values below 0.01% would not be included in the list:

 ``` r